Attlas: 2016-2017: Bloom EP and other singles

 In February 2016, Hartford joined other mau5trap label artists on the MAU5HAX BU5 TOUR across the United States.
 He then released the single "Aspen" in April.
 After a brief hiatus, he released another single, "Ryat", in June ahead of the full Bloom EP, a self-described collection of calm, fresh air and vocal collaborations.
 The EP saw general praise, and the track "I Need You More" was recognized on Billboard's Top 25 Relaxing & Calming Songs to Chill To playlist in 2017.
-He also released the song "Blood Work" in November.
-At the end of 2016, Hartford embarked on a seven show tour across Canada and the United States to promote the second installment of his Storyline mix series and closed the year out by giving away the song "Thanks" for free to his Soundcloud followers as a way of expressing gratitude for his fans.
-Hartford was named in Billboard's "One to watch" for 2016.
+Later in 2016, Hartford was named in Billboard's "One to Watch" and released the song "Blood Work" in November.
+At the end of 2016, Hartford embarked on a seven show tour across Canada and the United States to promote the second installment of his Storyline mix series and closed the year out by giving away the song "Thanks" for free to his SoundCloud followers as a way of expressing gratitude for his fans.

 In 2017, Hartford released the singles "Frost", "Further", and "What You Do To Me".
 A collaboration with deadmau5 titled "bad at titles" was included on mau5trap's We are Friends, Vol. 6 compilation and received positive attention.

 2018-2019: Charcoal Halo

 Hartford continued releasing various singles on mau5trap throughout 2018.
 "You (Close)", "Treehouse", "Want", and "Courante" were all released as separate singles before the announcement of the extended play Charcoal Halo.
 None of the previous singles from 2017 or 2018 were included on this EP.
 Hartford described the December release as an exploration of the balance between relying on experience and learning from self-reflection.
 Charcoal Halo was one of the first instances of Hartford re-sampling his own demos into new tracks, a technique that would feature heavily on later releases.
 The tone of the whole EP departed from the darker and more serious energy of the previous EPs but maintained the lush layering that Hartford had become known for.
-It also included a feature from singer 7Chariot on the song "Coldest Night".
+It also included a vocal feature from singer 7Chariot on the song "Coldest Night".

 Near the end of 2019, Hartford suffered an accident related to his foot that made activities like hiking, songwriting, and occasionally even sleep impossible for a time.
 Some of the ideas that came from this hardship eventually found their way onto later tracks, such as "Polar Concept" from his second album, Out Here with You.